GoogleChrome/developer.chrome.com/site/en/docs/webstore/google-analytics/index.md

 ---

 The Chrome Web Store offers integration with Google Analytics.
-This allows you to see analytics for your Chrome Web Store listing as an alternative to the view offered in the Developer Dashboard.
+This allows you to see analytics for your Chrome Web Store listing in addition to the view offered in the Developer Dashboard.

 If you’re instead looking to track usage of your extension, see [Using Google Analytics 4][extensions-ga4].